Alan Wheeler – General Delegate

 Becky is based in London and Sweden

-Becky has been a design researcher at Textiles Environment Design (TED) since 2000 and Director of the Textile Futures Research Centre (TFRC) since 2010.
+Becky has been a design researcher at University of the Arts London since 2000: Textiles Environment Design (TED) 2000-2016; Director of the Textile Futures Research Centre (TFRC) 2010-2017; and is now Co-Director of Centre for Circular Design (CCD).
 She researches sustainable design strategy, curates exhibitions, and creates original materials, models and prototypes.
 She works with organisations to embed sustainable design research within the academic and corporate culture.
 Becky currently works on two Swedish-based projects – MISTRA Future Fashion and Trash-2-Cash.

 For more information, please visit: http://www.beckyearley.com/